compomics/moFF/README.md

 ---

-## Matching Between Runs ##
+## Match Between Runs ##

 use :  `python moff_mbr.py -h`
 ```
-  --inputF LOC_IN             specify the folder of the input MS2 peptide files [REQUIRED]
+	--inputF              specify the folder of the input MS2 peptide list files
-  --sample SAMPLE            specify which replicate files are used fot mbr [regular expr. are valid]
+  	--sample	      specify witch replicated to use for mbr reg_exp are valid
-  --ext EXT                  specify the exstension of the input file (txt as default value)
+  	--ext                 specify the file extention of the input file
-  --log_file_name LOG_LABEL  a label name for the log file (moFF_mbr.log as default log file name)
+  	--log_file_name       a label name to use for the log file
-  --filt_width W_FILT        iwidth value of the filter (k * mean(Dist_Malahobis) , k = 2 as default)
-  --out_filt OUT_FLAG        filter outlier in each rt time allignment (active as default)
+  	--filt_width          width value for  the outlier  filtering
+  	--out_filt            filtering (on/off) of the outlier in the training set
-  --weight_comb W_COMB       weights for model combination combination : 0 for no weight (default) 1 weighted devised by model errors.
+  	--weight_comb         combination weighting : 0 for no weight 1 for a weighted schema
 ```

 `python moff_mbr.py --inputF f1_folder/`

 It runs the mbr modules and save the output files in a subfolder  called 'mbr_output' inside the folder given in input.
-The mbr module will take all the .txt files in your input folder as replicates. (to select specific files or different extension see below))
+The match-between-runs module will take all the .txt files in your input folder as replicates. (to select specific files or different extension see below))
 In *f1_folder/mbr_output* you will find the same number of the input files, but they will have a new field called 'matched' that specifies which peptides are matched  (1) or the not (0)
-The rt field of the matched peptide contains the predicted rt retentioins time.

 if your input files inside your working fodler have another exstension like (.list, etc) you can use :

 use : `python --inputF f1_folder/ --ext list ` ( Do not specify '.list' but only 'list')